Graphics card: Industry

 As of 2016, the primary suppliers of the GPUs (graphics chips or chipsets) used in graphics cards are AMD and Nvidia.
 In the third quarter of 2013, AMD had a 35.5% market share while Nvidia had 64.5%, according to Jon Peddie Research.
 In economics, this industry structure is termed a duopoly.
 AMD and Nvidia also build and sell graphics cards, which are termed graphics add-in-boards (AIBs) in the industry.
 (See Comparison of Nvidia graphics processing units and Comparison of AMD graphics processing units.)
 In addition to marketing their own graphics cards, AMD and Nvidia sell their GPUs to authorized AIB suppliers, which AMD and Nvidia refer to as "partners".
 The fact that Nvidia and AMD compete directly with their customer/partners complicates relationships in the industry.
 AMD and Intel being direct competitors in the CPU industry is also noteworthy, since AMD-based graphics cards may be used in computers with Intel CPUs.
 Intel's integrated graphics may weaken AMD, in which the latter derives a significant portion of its revenue from its APUs.
 As of the second quarter of 2013, there were 52 AIB suppliers.
 These AIB suppliers may market graphics cards under their own brands, produce graphics cards for private label brands, or produce graphics cards for computer manufacturers.
 Some AIB suppliers such as MSI build both AMD-based and Nvidia-based graphics cards.
 Others, such as EVGA, build only Nvidia-based graphics cards, while XFX, now builds only AMD-based graphics cards.
 Several AIB suppliers are also motherboard suppliers.
 Most of the largest AIB suppliers are based in Taiwan and they include ASUS, MSI, GIGABYTE, and Palit.
 Hong Kong–based AIB manufacturers include Sapphire and Zotac.
 Sapphire and Zotac also sell graphics cards exclusively for AMD and Nvidia GPUs respectively.
-The United States is also home to EVGA, and XFX which sell graphics cards exclusively for Nvidia and AMD respectively.